mohdnaseem9271/class7/README.md

-# weshould be always happy
+# we should be always happy